-(My Amazon search just now, using the single word memoirs, pulled up over 419,000 titles…of course, my search was not nuanced, but that’s a lot of books that have some relationship with memoirs!)
+(My Amazon search just now, using the single word memoirs, pulled up over 60,000 titles…of course, my search was not nuanced, but that’s a lot of books that Amazon’s algorithm categorizes as having some relationship with memoirs!)

-As a man who has written one memoir (and who is writing another), I am aware that I might be chided for deciding on my own authority that it is important to the world that I ponder in print on the truths of my life.
-Who am I, after all?
+As a man who has written one memoir (and who is nearing completion of another), I am aware that I might be chided for deciding on my own authority that it is important to the world that I ponder in print on the truths of my life.

 All I can say is that, manifestly, some memoirs rise above the ordinary into the significant.
-In that case, speaking as one who writes anyway, writing a memoir is worth a try.
+Since I write anyway, and am always working on another book, writing memoirs ought at least to be worth a try.

-I am hungry to read memoirs.
-What I want to gain from any memoir I read is awareness of how this other writer has done the memoirist’s job.
+As a writer of memoirs, I am hungry to read them.
+What I want to gain from the reading of any memoir is two things.
+One, what is the story about?
+Two, how does this writer do the memoirist’s job?

 I ask for your suggestions.
 What should I read?

-As I read memoirs, especially I like to encounter--
+As I select memoirs, especially I like to read--

-I am eager for suggestions from you regarding memoirs you recommend, among any of these types—books which have moved you, books that are significant.
-Please make any suggestions you have, and give me a sentence about them.
+I am eager for suggestions from you regarding memoirs you recommend, memoirs which have moved you, memoirs that are significant.
+Please give me a title or two and a sentence about them.

 Particularly, coming from those of you who are Christian readers, I’m interested to read the “almost theres.”

-In my language, an “almost there” is a memoir written by a serious-minded, often very skilled writer, who is pondering on the page, usually with a tone of anxiety, about the nature of his or her life.
+In my language, an “almost there” is a memoir written by a serious-minded, skilled writer, who is pondering on the page about the nature of his or her life.
+Often there is a tone of anxiety.
 There may be an illness, or a relationship problem, or something else that produces a sense of wretchedness or emptiness of the writer’s soul.

 Of course, anything can happen for the Lord’s glory, and Channa and I ourselves came late in life to Jesus Christ.
 To those who knew us beforehand, perhaps our progress would have been judged unlikely, too.

-But I hope that another memoir might come from this woman, whose craft of writing I admire.
-I would welcome a new memoir in which she reveals that she is not almost there, but there.
+I am left only with hope that another memoir might come from that same writer, whose craft I admire.
+I would welcome a new memoir that would reveal that the writer is no longer almost there, but there.

 And still pondering….